EUDAT-B2SAFE/B2SAFE-puppet/README.md

 ##Status

 * Current implementation tested on Scientific Linux 6 and CentOS 7 and Scientific 7.
+* Two branches: Standalone installation & Puppet infrastructure
 * Installation and configuration of Postgresql 9.3
-* Installation of iRods4.1.7
+* Installation of iRods4.1.8
-* Installation of B2SAFE package  3.0-2
+* Installation of B2SAFE package  3.1-1

 ## Puppet version
 * puppet version 3.8.x